 You know the hens were our only companions.
 Becoming convinced, as the gale increased, that unless they were brought into the house they would be lost, I said to mother: "I must try to save them."
 She advised me not to attempt it.
 The thought, however, of parting with them without an effort was not to be endured, so seizing a basket, I ran out a few yards after the rollers had passed and the sea fell off a little, with the water knee deep, to the coop, and rescued all but one.
 It was the work of a moment, and I was back in the house with the door fastened, but I was none too quick, for at that instant my little sister, standing at the window, exclaimed: "Oh, look! look there! the worst sea is coming."

 Samuel Burgess did not support Abraham Lincoln in 1860 and lost his job as lighthouse keeper.
 Abbie Burgess, though, stayed at the lighthouse as assistant keeper to John Grant.
-He had four sons and she married one of the sons, Isaac.
+He had four sons and she married one of them, Isaac.

 Abbie Burgess died June 16, 1892 in Portland.
 In her last letter she wrote that she often dreamed of the old lamps at Matinicus Rock.
 She wondered if the care of the lighthouse would follow her soul after it left her worn-out body.

 With thanks to Women of the Sea by Edward Rowe Snow.
 This story was updated in 2018.
 You may also want to read about Ida Lewis, the bravest woman in America, here.